Nagul75/RPS/README.md

 # RPS
-Simulating Rock Paper Scissors in JS
+Simulating Rock Paper Scissors in JS using simple if else blocks and a while loop in the console.
+Doesn't look pretty but it works